-VPN Accelerator improves VPN connection stability and can increase our VPN speeds by over 400% in certain situations.
+VPN Accelerator improves VPN connection stability and can increase our VPN speeds by up to 400% in certain situations.
 Thanks to this new technology, you can always enjoy the best possible VPN speeds when using our service.

 How does VPN Accelerator work?